MadMaximusJB/quorra/README.md

 # quorra

 This project is a custom voice assistant using GPT-4o and Google Cloud Text-to-Speech for advanced voice and text interaction.
-It features long-term memory by vectorizing conversations and recalling relevant past interactions.
+It features internet search and image generation capabilities using a combination of OpenAI and Google services.

 ### Features